perezsergioace/programming-concepts-class/Starting_Out_With_Python_TextBook/chapter_2_notes.md

 1. Understand the task that the program is to perform.
 2. Determine the steps that must be taken to perform the task.

+### **Understand the Task That the Program Is to Perform
+It is essential that you understand what a program is supposed to do before you can determine the steps that the program will perform.
+Typically, a professional programmer gains this understanding by working directly with the customer.

+To get a sense of what a program is supposed to do, the programmer usually inter views the customer.
+During the interview, the customer will describe the task that the program should perform, and the programmer will ask questions to uncover as many details as possible about the task.

+The programmer studies the information that was gathered from the customer during the interviews and creates a list of different software requirements.
+A *software requirement* is simply a single task that the program must perform in order to satisfy the customer.
+Once the customer agrees that the list of requirements is complete, the programmer can move to the next phase.

+### **Determine the Steps That Must Be Taken to Perform the Task**
+Once you under stand the task that the program will perform, you begin by breaking down the task into a series of steps that another person can follow.

+An algorithm is created, which lists all of the logical steps that must be taken.
+For example, suppose you have been asked to write a program to calculate and display the gross pay for an hourly paid employee.
+Here are the steps that you would take:

+1. Get the number of hours worked.
+2. Get the hourly pay rate.
+3. Multiply the number of hours worked by the hourly pay rate.
+4. Display the result of the calculation that was performed in step 3.

+Of course, this algorithm isn't ready to be executed on the computer.
+The steps in this list have to be translated into code.
+Programmers commonly use two tools to help them accomplish this: pseudocode and flowcharts.